pi-hole/docs/docs/ftldns/configfile.md

 #### `DEBUG_NETWORKING=false|true` {#debug_networking data-toc-label='Debug networking'}

-Prints a list of the detected interfaces on startup of `pihole-FTL`.
+Prints a list of the detected interfaces on the startup of `pihole-FTL`.
 Also, prints whether these interfaces are IPv4 or IPv6 interfaces.

 #### `DEBUG_LOCKS=false|true` {#debug_locks data-toc-label='Debug Locks'}